ddereck/ddereck/README.md

 - 👋 Hi, I’m @ddereck
-- 👀 I am interested in everything that is Systems and IT security!
+- 👀 I am interested in everything that is IT, systems and cybersecurity!
-- 🌱 I am in a professional year in Systems, Networks and Security!
+- 🌱 I hold a Bachelor's degree in Systems, Networks and Security.!
 - 💞️ I am looking to collaborate on any network administration and systems security project.
 - 📫 My email: gnancadjagillesdereck@gmail.com
 Phone: 22995807568